gidgethub/gidgethub/docs/__init__.rst

    .. attribute:: response

-      The JSON response from GitHub.
-The object will at least have an ``"errors"`` key containing a list of objects with at least a ``"message"`` key.
+      The decoded JSON response from GitHub.